Surviving a Shame Storm

 Feel the Emotion

-So, I wanted to feel the shame flow through me.
-Tightness in the chest… check.
-Buzzing in the back of the mind, check.
-The onset of mind fog… It feels like the start of a cortisol surge with just a touch of adrenaline.
-Yup, pretty full activation of the sympathetic system as well as the awesome feelings associated with cortisol surges.
-Luckily, I had sequestered myself when I noted the shame storm start, so fight seems unlikely, and flight was a good option since I was now alone and in a quiet space.
-I know that for 10-30 minutes after cortisol hits, blood flow to the decision-making areas of my brain drops by 30%.
-I cannot give up 30% of my decision-making capacity when it comes to getting angry when I’m triggered.
+I over-intellectualize, so I know that for 10-30 minutes after cortisol hits, blood flow to the decision-making areas of my brain drops by 30%.
+I cannot give up 30% of my decision-making capacity when getting angry when I’m triggered.
 I’m usually hanging on by a thread–I need that 30%!
-I have gotten angry so many times in the past that the path is very well-worn in my mind.
+I have gotten angry so often that the path is very well-worn in my mind.
 The path is made by walking, so I need to make good decisions now rather than go down the path of anger.
-Now is the time to focus on metacognition; thinking about my thinking.
+Now is the time to focus on metacognition and think about my thinking.

 Metacognition and the Storm

-Now is a good time to be curious if you want.
+Now is a good time to be curious.
 After you feel the emotion and notice that it flows and passes through your body (and you didn’t die—fear of feeling emotions can cripple you, too) and without judgment or comparison, think about your thinking.

-Remember, we are not re-hatching the situation and trying to solve it.
-Or planning revenge or being a victim and hurt by how we are wronged.
+Remember, we are not re-hatching the situation and trying to solve it, planning revenge, or being a victim and hurt by how we were wronged.
 That’s not the thinking we are aiming for.
-We want to know how is the quality of our thinking currently.
+We want to know the quality of our thinking currently.

-I went next door and got out a mat, and meditated.
-Just 10 minutes, but I cleared my mind of thoughts.
-And avoided suffering.
-You have to feel bad emotions; you don’t have to wallow in them.
+Metacognition means you have to feel bad emotions; you don’t have to wallow in them.
 I had felt shame, and it was fine.
-It didn’t kill me, and here I was in a quiet space, so I don’t have to react.
+It didn’t kill me, and I didn’t have to react.

 The Ground Game

-So, even though I had a pretty good shame storm after being triggered (likely for something that didn’t even happen, it is just the story in my mind that I am telling myself), I’m ok.
+Even though I had a pretty good shame storm after being triggered (likely for something that didn’t even happen; it is just the story in my mind that I am telling myself), I’m ok.

 Since your amygdala does not know the difference between what is actually happening and what you think might be happening, you can set off shame just by feeling shame.
-It’s a positive feedback loop—that’s what happens when you trip a trigger.
+It’s a positive feedback loop that happens when you trip a trigger.

 So I didn’t suffer.
 But there is still work to do.